logo

 Eric Anderson

 Sure.
-Thanks, Kristin.
-I think if you step back and think about the reason for T&A, which is really to get closer to our clients and our partners to develop that personal relationship.
-With the investments that we've been making in technology, we're using that video capability to actually get closer to clients and get closer to market partners.
-Just an example, just to try and bring it home.
-I participated in a pretty significant global placement for a new client, literally last week.
-We were talking about the insurance capital available.
-We had people on the screen from New York, London, Singapore, and Bermuda.
+Thanks, Kristen.
+I think if you step back and think about the reason for T&E, right, which is really to get closer to our clients and our partners to develop that personal relationship Yeah, with the investments that we've been making in technology, we're using that video capability to actually get closer to clients and get closer to market partners.
+Just an example, just to try and bring it home, I participated in a pretty significant global placement for a new client literally last week, and we were talking about the insurance capital available.
+We had people on the screen from New York, London, Singapore, and Bermuda participating.
 And instead of flying everybody in for the meeting, kind of burning four days and tens of thousands of dollars, we were actually able to create a session for the client where they could actually see our global experts, talk about our capabilities, talk about what was available.
-And literally, other than a couple of hours sleep for our guys in Asia who had to work through the time zones, the client will walk away actually seeing the entirety of the firm and what it could do for them on the topic, as well as see the banter, see the relationships that were there, see our ability to interact with global markets pretty much anywhere to help them.
-And so while there will be some interaction with clients in person, obviously down the road, we really want to make sure that we take the best of what we've been learning over the last four months and embed it into the firm.
-Because we actually think it drives a better outcome for the client and it showcases our talent in a way that historically they would not have been in the room.
-So it really is, I think we're really excited about what it can do for us when we interact with clients, especially when you need the global team together.
+And literally, other than a couple of hours sleep for our guys in Asia who had to work through the time zones, the client walked away actually seeing the entirety of the firm and what it could do for them on the topic, as well as see the banter, see the relationships that were there, see our ability to interact with global markets pretty much anywhere to help them.
+And so while that, you know, there will be some, you know, interaction with clients in person, obviously down the road, we really want to make sure that we take the best of what we've been learning over the last four months and embedded into the firm.
+Cause we actually think it drives a better outcome for the client and it showcases our talent in a way that historically they would not have been in the room.
+So it really is.
+I think we're, we're really excited about what it can do for us when we interact with clients, especially when you need the global team together.

 speaker